Constitution Day, September 17: A Refresher

 Protecting YOUR Fundamental Rights

-After reading the above, you probably realize how far our government and many representatives have strayed from this founding document’s principles and guardrails—all for power.
+After reading the above, you probably realize how far our government and many of its representatives have strayed from the principles and guardrails of this founding document—all for the sake of power.

-The U.S. Constitution is both important and unique because it establishes the foundational framework for the country’s government, protecting fundamental rights and liberties while balancing powers across the legislative, executive, and judicial branches.
+The U.S. Constitution is both necessary and unique because it establishes the foundational framework for the country’s government, protecting fundamental rights and liberties while balancing powers across the legislative, executive, and judicial branches.

 Its ability to adapt through the amendment process has allowed it to remain relevant over centuries, responding to changing social, political, and cultural needs.
 As the longest-standing written national constitution, it embodies principles of democracy, popular sovereignty, and the rule of law, ensuring that power derives from the people and that their rights are safeguarded from government overreach.